IainHenn/pS3/README.md

 # pS3

-Personal S3 — Rust API backed by PostgreSQL.
+Personal S3 — Rust service backed by PostgreSQL.
+Used for interacting with buckets as folders, with blobs/files inside (flattened).

 ## Prerequisites